JBourgogne/aoaiheal/README.md

 See the [Oryx documentation](https://github.com/microsoft/Oryx/blob/main/doc/configuration.md) for more details on these settings.

-### Debugging your deployed app
-First, add an environment variable on the app service resource called "DEBUG".
-Set this to "true".

-Next, enable logging on the app service.
-Go to "App Service logs" under Monitoring, and change Application logging to File System.
-Save the change.

-Now, you should be able to see logs from your app by viewing "Log stream" under Monitoring.

 ### Configuring vector search
 When using your own data with a vector index, ensure these settings are configured on your app: